2026-27 entry

 School of History, Philosophy and Digital Humanities

-Studying philosophy will develop your ability to analyse and state a case clearly, evaluate arguments and be precise in your thinking.
+Studying philosophy will develop your ability to state a case clearly and compellingly, construct and analyse arguments, and be accountable in your thinking.
 These skills will put you in a strong position when it comes to finding employment or going on to further study.

-Many also go on to study philosophy at postgraduate level or take an MA courses leading to a specific career such as law or education.
+Many also go on to study philosophy at postgraduate level or take an MA course leading to a specific career such as law or education.

 School of History, Philosophy and Digital Humanities